AlonsoChate/LifeSaver/README.md

 }
 ```

-### Google Map SDK
+### Google Maps SDK
-Google map is enabled with a API Key.
+Google maps is enabled with a API Key.
 We mainly utilize Google map SDK to display a map fragment in our map.
 We also use a Google map direction API to retrieve the route information from one location to another.
 A URL request consists of the origin and destination coordinate together with the API key is send to the Google map API endpoint `https://maps.googleapis.com/maps/api/directions/`, and the route info is returned as a JSON object.
 Detail information can be looked up [here](https://developers.google.com/maps/documentation/directions/get-directions).

+### Google AR Core SDK
+We mainly utilize Google AR Core SDK to construct AR structure and to detect people's chest to be pressed during CPR.
+To retrieve the location of chest from Google's machine learning algorithms, we send a URL request, which consists of the preprocessed images, together with the API key to the endpoint `https://vision.googleapis.com/v1/images:annotate?key=$apiKey`, then the detection result is returned as a JSON objext.
+Detail information about the returned JSON can be found [here](https://cloud.google.com/vision/docs/reference/rest/v1/AnnotateImageResponse#LocalizedObjectAnnotation).
+Detail information about using custom model can be found [here](https://developers.google.com/ml-kit/vision/object-detection/custom-models/android).

 ## View UI/UX